Pylons/deform/docs/serialization.rst

 An application eventually wants to deal in types less primitive than
 strings: a model instance or a datetime object.
-An :term:`appstruct` is the data that an application that uses deform eventually wants to deal in.
+An :term:`appstruct` is the data that an application that uses Deform eventually wants to deal in.
 Therefore, once a widget has turned a :term:`pstruct` into a :term:`cstruct`, the :term:`schema node` related to that widget is responsible for converting that cstruct to an :term:`appstruct`.
 A